GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Thus it is observable that the buildings which a single architect has planned and executed, are generally more elegant and commodious than those which several have attempted to improve.
+> ### Simplicity is hard to build, easy to use, and hard to charge for.
+Complexity is easy to build, hard to use, and easy to charge for.
 >
-> ~ *René Descartes*
+> ~ *Chris Sacca*

 ---
 ## 🏎 Quick Facts